sudeepaudio / SAundCheck

 As guitarist Sanjoy Das explains in his #converSAtion, work all this out with the FOH team before the show begins.

-The audience feels cheated if you tell them you will perform in spite of a bad throat.
-If you sing poorly just for the sake of it, you will not only see the audience leaving the venue in a while, but you will lose a huge fan base as well.
-Cancelling your show is a better thing to do if you’re really unwell.
-The event team then will end up getting a heart-attack is another story 😊
+The audience feels cheated if you tell them that you will perform despite a bad throat.
+If you sing badly just for the sake of singing, you will not only see the audience leave the hall after a while, but you will also lose a large fan base.
+It’s better to cancel your performance if you really feel uncomfortable.
+The organiser getting panic attacks due to this is another story.😊

-Anyone been to the recent U2 concert in Mumbai (Dec 2019) will know how the show ended with this important point being ignored.
+Anyone who was at the recent U2 concert in Mumbai (December 2019) knows how the show ended because this important point was ignored.

-Even if you are background music for the audience, many of whom are talking to each other or most hanging around at the bar (during wedding / corporate concerts), never tell them that they’re boring.
-There would be some people sitting or even standing at the back and listening to you intently, and you should encourage these fans to dance or sing-along.
-Others are bound to come to the stage and join the others.
-So, don’t give up.
+Even if you are background music for the audience, many of whom are talking to each other or most hanging around at the bar (during wedding / corporate events), never tell them that they are boring.
+There would be some people sitting or even standing at the back and listening to you intently, and you should encourage them to shake a leg or just sing-along.
+Others then are bound to come closer to the stage and have a good time.

 I know this is not a line one utters (or can utter) in every show.
 It could have happened.
 Well, very sorry to know about your loss.
-But then either as mentioned earlier, just cancel your show.
-Or else if you think you want to be a professional, don’t even bring such a sad incident up, and also ask the compere not to mention it either.
+If you feel it is your professional duty to not disappoint your listeners, don’t mention it to the audience, and also ask the compere not to mention it either.
 People come to a concert to let their hair down and to enjoy your music.
-Don’t depress them with such news.
+Best is to cancel the event due to such unforeseen circumstances.

-At many college festivals, things go on for a little longer due to the encores.
-In case there is poor connectivity to your hometown (or base), try to start the show early and take the last flight.
-Even better is to go back the next day.
-If some people have come from say Pune to Mumbai to attend your show, they will go back very disappointed that you ended it early.
+At many college festivals, performances go on for a little longer due to the encores.
+In case there is poor connectivity to your hometown (or base), try to start the show early and take the last flight back.
+Even better would be to go back the next day.
+If some people have come from say, Pune to Mumbai to attend your show, they will go back very disappointed that you ended it early.
 Plan your show timings well.
 Don’t show off that you’re busy and so have to rush.

 As shared by a colleague, this is what a singer said when he came on stage.
-Hello, yes.
+Well, hello, yes.
 But sir you are in Delhi now.
 What a turn-off for the audience it was.
 Musicians can’t be so stoned or worked up that they don’t even remember where they are!
 Don’t goof up on the college names either where you’re performing.
-Especially the thank-yous in case you want another gig at the same venue later.
+And get all names right in your thank-yous, in case you want another gig at the same venue again.😊

 There would be many more such don’ts.
 Maybe they are even more important or critical than these mentioned.
 Just make sure as performers you do the job well, on and off stage.